-Most respondents believed a multi-disciplinary committee of researchers, clinicians, health economists, policy experts, and laboratory experts should be involved with decision-making, followed by patients/families/community representatives.

-This was similar for entry into Appraisal, passing Appraisal, and passing Evaluation.
+Most respondents believed a multi-disciplinary committee of researchers, clinicians, health economists, policy experts, and laboratory experts should be involved with decision-making, followed by patients/families/ community fund Appraisal, followed by Industry, Innovator/inventor, Private/public partnership, and hospitals.
+This was similar for the Evaluation and Implementation Phases.